dotnet/docs/docs/csharp/programming-guide/classes-and-structs/destructors.md

 The programmer has no control over when the finalizer is called; the garbage collector decides when to call it.
 The garbage collector checks for objects that are no longer being used by the application.
 If it considers an object eligible for finalization, it calls the finalizer (if any) and reclaims the memory used to store the object.
 It's possible to force garbage collection by calling <xref:System.GC.Collect%2A>, but most of the time, this call should be avoided because it may create performance issues.

-Whether or not finalizers are run as part of application termination is implementation-specific.

 > [!NOTE]
-> The .NET Framework implementation makes every reasonable effort to call finalizers for all of its objects that have not yet been garbage collected, unless such cleanup has been suppressed (by a call to the library method `GC.SuppressFinalize`, for example).
+> Whether or not finalizers are run as part of application termination is specific to each [implementation of .NET](../../../standard/glossary.md#implementation-of-net).
+When an application terminates, .NET Framework makes every reasonable effort to call finalizers for objects that haven't yet been garbage collected, unless such cleanup has been suppressed (by a call to the library method `GC.SuppressFinalize`, for example). .NET 5 (including .NET Core) and later versions don't call finalizers as part of application termination.

  If you need to perform cleanup reliably when an application exits, register a handler for the <xref:System.AppDomain.ProcessExit?displayProperty=fullName> event.
 That handler would ensure <xref:System.IDisposable.Dispose?displayProperty=nameWithType> (or, <xref:System.IAsyncDisposable.DisposeAsync?displayProperty=nameWithType>) has been called for all objects that require cleanup before application exit.
 Because you can't call *Finalize* directly, and you can't guarantee the garbage collector calls all finalizers before exit, you must use `Dispose` or `DisposeAsync` to ensure resources are freed.